ChristineLiou/Walmart-Store-Sales-Prediction/README.md

 - IsHoliday: If that week is the holiday week marked True.

 ### Results:
-- There is not specific factor will affect the sales amount, except time.
+- Combined with the feature data, there is not a specific factor that will affect the sales amount, except time.
-- Through two different time series model, we could forecast the trend of the future sales amount and the trend.
+- According to the first come out, the best way to analyze Walmart Store Sales data is time series models.
+Through two different time series models, we could forecast the trend of the future sales amount and the trend.
-- Based on the FBProphet model, the selling trend is increase.
-And selling amount in January is the floor during a year, but the trend will rapidly go high at the end of a year.
+- Based on the FBProphet model, the selling trend is increasing.
+And selling amount in January touches the floor during a year, but the trend will rapidly go high at the end of a year.
-- Based on the ARIMA model, we could specifically predict the selling amount with pretty well Mean Absolute percentage error.
+- Based on the ARIMA model, we could predict the selling amount with a pretty well Mean Absolute percentage error at 0.0378.

+You can view more details on my [Medium](https://chris-liou007.medium.com/walmart-store-sales-prediction-622da8dbe9a0)

 ### Reference:
 Data source from [Kaggle](https://www.kaggle.com/c/walmart-recruiting-store-sales-forecasting).